jon-jacky/home/commonplace.md

     fertilize the whole world.
 From this filthy sewer pure gold flows.
-    Here humanity attains its most complete development and its most brutish, here civilization works its miracles and civilized man is turned almost into a savage.* - A de Toqueville on Manchester in 1835.
+    Here humanity attains its most complete development and its most brutish, here civilization works its miracles and civilized man is turned almost into a savage.* - A. de Toqueville on Manchester in 1835.

   Let us begin with the industrial revolution. ... some time in the 1780s, and for the first time in human history, the shackles were taken off the